Browser Profiles

 This prevents the sidebar from blocking other windows when you’re not using the linked browser.

-Close Tabs on Space Change
+Close and Reopen Tabs Per Space

 Browser-Level Linking